Dendreon shares jump on news of prostate drug's European launch

-March 3 (Reuters) - Biotechnology company Dendreon Corp said it would start selling its prostate cancer vaccine Provenge in Europe, sending its shares up nearly 15 percent in premarket trading.
+(Reuters) - Biotechnology company Dendreon Corp DNDN.O said it would start selling its prostate cancer vaccine Provenge in Europe, sending its shares up nearly 15 percent in premarket trading.

 Provenge, once touted as the next big thing in cancer treatment, received European marketing approval in September for use in advanced prostate cancer patients.